Celebrating 15 Years with Superfood Cupcakes

-At Nutiva, we are celebrating our 15th birthday!
+We’re celebrating our 15th birthday here at Nutiva!
 We’re so grateful to our incredible community that has helped us grow.
 Together we can ensure a vibrant future by revolutionizing the way the world eats!
 But, no birthday would be complete without cupcakes.

 To thank you for your years of endless support, we have created a cupcake recipe made with Nutiva organic superfoods, so you can help us celebrate!

 - ½ c.
 Nutiva Organic Coconut Flour

 - 1 tsp. apple cider vinegar